 Copy of visa with entry stamp

 Copy of I-94.
-You can retrieve this via online through I-94 web page.
+You can retrieve this via online through the I-94 web page

 How to write your address is:

-U.S. phone number: Provide your contact phone number you will be using in the U.S.
+U.S. phone number: Provide the contact phone number you will be using in the U.S.

 In order to keep maintaining your status throughout your full degree program you must be enrolled as full-time student.